 What has already been achieved in the organ on a chip liver field?

 The first model that might be closed to a liver on a chip is an assembly of micro-pillars in microwells (532 wells plate) with a 60nL capacity (1).
 Hepatic cells are suspended in a Matrigel and then placed on the micro-pillar.
 This model is compatible with high-throughput screening methods (HTS).

 BioMEMS has developed a microfluidic device aiming at mimicking hepatic sinusoids aiming at better prevent DILI.
-This device contains the same cell types than the Lansing’s one (3).
+This device contains the same cell types as Lansing’s one (3).

-A team hosted in Harvard University (Khademhosseini et al) has bio printed a hepatic spheroid on a microfluidic device (4).
+A team hosted at Harvard University (Khademhosseini et al) has bio-printed a hepatic spheroid on a microfluidic device (4).

 Columbia University and MIT are collaborating on a hepatic spheroid on a chip device as well.

-Globally, 2 types of platforms are used: statics platform (without perfusion system) and platform with perfusion system.
-The last are used by Griffith et al (MIT), Toh and colleagues (they generate a concentration gradient of a given chemical).
+Globally, 2 types of platforms are used: statics platform (without perfusion system) and platform with a perfusion system.
+The last is used by Griffith et al (MIT), Toh, and colleagues (they generate a concentration gradient of a given chemical).
 Hµrel company also developed a platform with a perfusion system on a mono-layer of hepatic cells to evaluate the elimination of a given pharmaceutical, then extended to be compatible with co-culture.